 The main reason for an associate dentist to set up a company is to save tax.

 The tax rates for companies and self-employed individuals are quite different.
 A self-employed person pays tax and national insurance, which together give a rate of between 0% and 62% for different bands of income.
 A company pays tax at 19% for all profits and no national insurance.
 Additionally, you’ll pay tax to withdraw money from the company for you personally, but you can choose when and how much to withdraw.

 - If set up and managed well, you can save a significant amount of tax:

-- Corporation tax rate is lower than personal tax rates
+- Corporation tax rates are lower than personal tax rates

 - You can have other people who are not GDC registered involved as shareholders or directors – which means you can pay them a salary and dividends and save tax

 - Directors and secretaries accrue full national insurance benefits and a state pension without paying any national insurance contributions

 - Tax-free gifts and parties for the directors and any employees

 - Tax planning opportunities by taking loans, salary and dividends from the company in different tax years

 - Tax deduction for your relevant life assurance payments and a tax-free payout to your estate